Stiftelsen-Hulen/hulen_frontend/README.md

 There are different ways of styling elements in this project.
 Normal inline styling with the style attribute (meaning directly inside the tsx file (not a css/scss/sass file), or the Material UI way with styled component or sx attribute.

 MUI, the component library Material UI, normally use styled components and the sx-attribute.
-(You can use style, but shouldn't normally).
+(You can use `style`, but shouldn't normally).
 A styled component is a wrapper on another component, but adds styling.
 It's used as a normal React component.
 If you want the technical name, it's a "higher order component", since it extends another component.

 ```
 export const StyledMenuItem = styled(MenuItem)({